-- Actual disbursement based on a student's status as of the date of disbursement. - Determination of date of disbursement. - Acceptable methods of disbursement (OHE-preferred method is direct credit to a student's account). - Student authorization for electronic funds transfer (EFT) disbursement. - Student account requirement.
+- Actual disbursement based on a student's status as of the date of disbursement or the add/drop date as stated in the institution's catalog whichever is later. - Determination of date of disbursement. - Acceptable methods of disbursement (OHE-preferred method is direct credit to a student's account). - Student authorization for electronic funds transfer (EFT) disbursement. - Student account requirement.